vmagnin/forsynth/README.md

 * You just need a modern Fortran compiler and a media player, whatever your OS.
 * GPL-3.0-or-later license.

+If you are more interested by composing than sound synthesis, you may also be interested by its twin project [ForMIDI](https://github.com/vmagnin/formidi).

 ## Compilation and execution

 You can easily build the project using the Fortran Package Manager fpm (https://github.com/fortran-lang/fpm) at the root of the project directory: